Liechtenstein Castle (Maria Enzersdorf): History

 Today, the castle hosts the Nestroy Theatre Festival, which is held annually during the summer months.
 The 1969 film A Walk with Love and Death, the 1971 film The Vampire Happening, the 1979 film The Fifth Musketeer, and the 1993 film The Three Musketeers featured shots of the castle.
+In 2008 and 2009 it was renovated and given a new roof.
+The castle has been open to the public again since spring 2010.
+Guided tours take place daily.